MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 **Not quite instantaneous**: calling `forceHold` "animates" the entity into the players hand.
 It can be a number of frames until they are holding it and the [OnGrabStart](#grab-sequence-and-events) event is sent.

 !!! example Giving players a weapon when the game starts
-    A common use case for force-holding is a game where every player has a sword, for example.
-When the round starts, you given all players a weapon by force-holding it.
+    A common use case for force-grabbing is a game where every player has a sword, for example.
+When the round starts, you given all players a weapon by force-grabbing it.
 If you don't want them to let go then set `allowRelease` to `false`.
 Then you can [force release](#force-release) the entities at the end of the game.

-    !!! danger A force-held item can be released "accidentally" Even if an entity is force-held with `allowRelease` set to `false`, it is possible for the entity to be released by [distance-based release](#distance-based-release).
+    !!! danger A force-grabbed item can be released "accidentally" Even if an entity is force-grabbed with `allowRelease` set to `false`, it is possible for the entity to be released by [distance-based release](#distance-based-release).
 If you want to ensure that players are always holding an entity during a game, then you should listen for the [grab-release](#grab-sequence-and-events) event and have the player force-hold the entity again.

 ## Releasing Entities

 ### Manual release

-If an entity was manually grabbed or it was [force-held](#force-holding) with `allowRelease` set to `true`, then a player can manually release it.
-If an entity was [force-held](#force-holding) with `allowRelease` set to `false` then a player will not be able to manually release the entity and instead must wait on it (eventually) being done for them.
+If an entity was manually grabbed or it was [force-grabbed](#force-grabbing) with `allowRelease` set to `true`, then a player can manually release it.
+If an entity was [force-grabbed](#force-grabbing) with `allowRelease` set to `false` then a player will not be able to manually release the entity and instead must wait on it (eventually) being done for them.

 ### Force release